 Leg markings are areas of white hair that extend up from the hoof on an otherwise the dark-colored horse.
-There is so much variety in leg markings and so many unique combinations that leg markings are an important way to identify individual horses.
+There is so much variety in leg markings and so many unique combinations that leg markings are an important way to identify individual horses -- they're important enough that even old horse proverbs mention them.
 Horses may have four similar white markings on their legs, or the leg markings can be completely different on each leg.
 For example, a horse may have no white on one leg, a high stocking on another, a coronet on another and a sock on another.
 Leg and facial markings are sometimes passed on from one generation of horses to the next.
 For example, Arabian horses of Crabbet bloodlines often have wide white facial markings along with four white stockings.
 Horses with particularly flashy and eye-catching white on their legs are said to have "chrome."

 What Is Chrome